 Go on a luxurious honeymoon trip to Australia and witness the best of marine life at the Great Barrier Reef.
 Indulge in Australia’s aquatic experiences, go for nature walks, and get the best of food & wine.
 Find best honeymoon deals offered only on TravelTriangle.

 2. Sovereign Hill: Experience The Lights

-An open-air museum located in Ballarat, Victoria, Sovereign Hill depicts the hardships of the 1850s’ gold rush era in Australia.
+An open-air museum located in Ballarat, Victoria, Sovereign Hill depicts the best of Christmas in Australia decorations, hardships of the 1850s’ gold rush era in Australia.
 However, in July, it is transformed into a magical winter wonderland with bright lights and fake snow as part of the Christmas celebration.
 This is one place you should visit if you want to experience Christmas celebration in Australia in July.

 Must Visit: Main Street, where a Winter Wonderlights display is hosted every year